Gerdmalex/Photo-Organizer/README.md

 - The file format must be selected from the list.
 - Check box selection of the need to add the full date to the file name.
 - Check box to select whether to move files or only copy.

+## Database definition
+For operation only one table with the following fields is needed:
+- absolute path to the file
+- file name
+- creation date
+- creation time